History of Turkmenistan: Russian colonization and Great Game

 In the 18th century Turkoman tribes came into contact with Tsarist Empire.
-The Russian Empire began to move into the area in 1869 with the establishment of the Caspian Sea port of Krasnovodsk, present-day Turkmenbashy.
+The Russian Empire began to move into the area in 1869 with the establishment of the Caspian Sea port of Krasnovodsk, present-day Türkmenbaşy.
 After the subjugation of the Emirate of Bukhara (1868) and the Khanate of Khiva (1873), the Turkmen area remained independent.
 Russians decided to move into Transcaspian region, allegedly to subdue Turkmen slave trade and banditry.
 Turkmen tribal groups were the providers of the Khivan slave trade and the Bukhara slave trade, performing regular slave raids called alaman toward Russian and German settlers along the Ural, and Persian pilgrims to Mashad, two categories who as Christians and Shia-Muslims respectively were seen as religiously legitimate to target for enslavement in the Sunni Muslim Khiva and Bukhara.
-The service of some Turkmen tribes, especially the Yomut, for the Khivan Khan also encouraged the Russia to punish them by raids into Khwarazm, which killed hundreds.
-These wars culminated in the Battle of Geok Tepe in 1881, where General Skobelev massacred 7,000 Turkmens at the desert fortress of Geok Depe, near modern Ashgabat; another 8,000 were killed trying to flee across the desert.
+The service of some Turkmen tribes, especially the Ýomut, for the Khivan Khan also encouraged the Russia to punish them by raids into Khwarazm, which killed hundreds.
+These wars culminated in the Battle of Geok Tepe in 1881, where General Skobelev massacred 7,000 Turkmens at the desert fortress of Geok Depe, now spelled as Gökdepe, near modern Ashgabat; another 8,000 were killed trying to flee across the desert.
 In September of that year, Qajar Iran signed the treaty of Akhal with Imperial Russia which officially recognized the territory that today incorporates modern Turkmenistan as part of the Russian Empire.

-By 1894, Imperial Russia had taken control of almost all of Turkmenistan except around part of Konye-Urgench was in Khiva and around part of Charju was in the Emirate of Bukhara.
+By 1894, Imperial Russia had taken control of almost all of Turkmenistan except around part of Konye-Urgench was in Khiva and around part of Çärjew was in the Emirate of Bukhara.